tumcms/MomenTUM/momentum-tools/momentum-spaceSyntax-tools/momentum-spaceSyntax-tools-revit/README.md

 5 Start Revit and confirm that you trust the authors of the plugin

 ## Add-In Workflow and Limits
-TODO cuz tbd
-must have origins
-must have all rooms on one floor or surface must have a 3D view

 ## Developer Guide